tilt-dev/tilt/docs/tiltfile_concepts.md

 # Tiltfile Concepts

-This doc describes concepts in the Tiltfile, expanding on the intro in [Tilt Your Project](tilt_your_project.html).
+This doc describes concepts in the Tiltfile, expanding on the [Tutorial](tutorial.html).
 Unlike the [API Reference](api.html), it groups functions by themes and explains why you'd choose to use a function.

 ## Execution Model
 `Tiltfile`s are written in [Starlark](https://github.com/bazelbuild/starlark), a dialect of Python.
 Tilt executes the `Tiltfile` on startup.